 Marjorie Kaplan was most recently President of Global Content Strategy at Discovery Communications where she spent two decades overseeing television channels for every audience from children and families to women and men and working with talented content creators all over the world.

-James Quinn is a former commissioning editor at Sky, commissioning documentary series and factual programmes for Sky 1 and Sky Arts, and feature documentaries for Sky Atlantic and theatrical release.
-Before commissioning, he occupied senior positions at several leading indies, including Head of Special Projects at Oxford Film & Television and Head of Factual at October Films.
-He is also Visiting Professor of Media Arts at Royal Holloway, University of London.
-His books include Adventures in the Lives of Others, a collection of essays by some of the biggest names in factual filmmaking, and This Much is True, a landmark volume on the art of directing documentaries.
+James Quinn is Chief Executive and founder of Big Wheel Studios, comprising Big Wheel Film & Television and Up & Away Film Entertainment.
+He was previously Commissioning Editor for Factual and Documentaries at Sky, and prior to that was a senior staff member at several leading indies, including Head of Factual at October Films, Head of Special Projects at Oxford Film & Television and Head of Factual Television at Firecracker.
+He also recently served a term as Visiting Professor of Media Arts at Royal Holloway, University of London, and is author of a number of bestselling books, including Adventures in the Lives of Others, a collection of essays by some of the biggest names in factual filmmaking, and This Much is True, a landmark volume on the art of directing documentaries.

 Rob Stapledon has spent over 20 years looking after owner managed, independent media businesses.
 In February 2015 he moved to Arbuthnot Latham (an independent private bank that was set up over 185 years ago) to set up the Media Commercial Banking team.
 Across the management team there is over 55 years of experience in the media sector.